hstsethi/ffat/README.md

 FFAT aims to bring those metrics to funds.
 It works by breaking down the individiual equity holdings of fund, collecting their metrics and then calculating the median of them.

-Currently it supports the following metrics: P/E, P/B, D/E, ROE, OPM.
+Currently it supports the following metrics: Forward P/E, P/E, P/B, D/E, ROE, OPM.